sameera-insighture/demo-nilesh-zip/README.md

 # demo-nilesh-zip
-This is a DEMO app zip
+This is a DEMO app zip.